ezrazka/Discord-Bot/README.md

 # Pokemon-Discord-Bot
-A discord bot that tests your Pokémon knowledge for rolling and collecting Pokémon!
+A Discord bot that tests your Pokémon knowledge for rolling and collecting Pokémon!

 ## Powered By
 * Made Using Discord.py